 Studying the Certificate IV in Accounting and Bookkeeping at Holmesglen

-Through this course, you’ll learn a range of accounting skills.
-This will include how to prepare financial reports, set up and operate a computerised accounting system, complete business activity and instalment activity statements (BAS) and establish and maintain a payroll system.
+Through this certificate, you’ll learn a range of accounting skills.
+These will include how to prepare financial reports, set up and operate a computerised accounting system, complete business activity and instalment activity statements (BAS) and establish and maintain a payroll system.